-General Liability Insurance Bodily Injury and Property Damage (combined

-(occurrence form) single limit): \$1,000,000 per occurrence and

-\$2,000,000 aggregate

-Personal Injury: \$1,000,000 per occurrence and

-\$2,000,000 aggregate

-Automobile Insurance (covering

-all owned, non-owned and hired

-automobiles)

-Bodily Injury: \$1,000,000 per person and

-\$1,000,000 per occurrence.

-Property Damage: \$1,000,000 per accident or

-combined single limit of \$2,000,000.

-Workers Compensation

-(statutory limit is required by laws

-of the State of Hawaii)

-Insurance to include Employer's Liability.
-Both such coverages shall apply to all employees of the CONTRACTOR and, in case any subcontractor fails to provide adequate similar protection for all his employees, to all employees of subcontractors.

-Builder's Risk covering the

-CONTRACTOR and all
+Coverage Limit General Liability Insurance (occurrence form) Bodily Injury and Property Damage (combined single limit): \$1,000,000 per occurrence and \$2,000,000 aggregate Personal Injury: \$ 1,000,000 per occurrence and \$2,000,000 aggregate Automobile Insurance (covering all owned, non-owned and hired automobiles) Bodily Injury: $\$1,000,000$ per person and $\$1,000,000$ per occurrence.
+Property Damage: $$1,000,000$ per accident or combined single limit of $$2,000,000$.
+Workers Compensation (statutory limit is required by laws of the State of Hawaii) Insurance to include Employer's Liability.
+Both such coverages shall apply to all employees of the CONTRACTOR and, in case any sub- contractor fails to provide adequate similar protection for all his employees, to all employees of subcontractors.
+Builder's Risk covering the CONTRACTOR and all subcontractors 100% Replacement Value Fire and extended coverage 100% Replacement Value

-subcontractors

-100% Replacement Value

-Fire and extended coverage 100% Replacement Value
+STATE OF HAWAII SPECIAL CONDITIONS

-Malicious Mischief 100% Replacement Value
+Malicious Mischief

-Flood Insurance, if applicable Maximum Coverage available
+Flood Insurance, if applicable

+100% Replacement Value Maximum Coverage available